 Interpolatory methods sample the integration parameter at selected points, constructing and integrating the interpolating function.
 If the function is smooth, convergence will be fast, and actually precise if the integrand is a low degree polynomial.
+Often, a global polynomial is the model; piecewise polynomials are an alternative.

-Gauss methods are similar to the interpolatory approach, requiring very specific sampling locations in exchange for squaring the convergence exponent.
+Gauss methods are similar, requiring very specific sampling locations in exchange for squaring the convergence exponent.